 Combining Honduras with Guatemala

-Honduras is a fabulous country to visit in its own right, especially for divers and snorkellers, but is often and easily combined as an overland trip with neighbouring Guatemala.
+Honduras is a fabulous country to visit in its own right, especially for divers and snorkelers, but is often and easily combined as an overland trip with neighboring Guatemala.

 Spanish is the national language but English is widely spoken, particularly in the tourist areas.
 However it is always useful to know a few key Spanish phrases.